Jaiprakash Gaur: Early life

-Gaur was born in the village Chitta near Bulandshahr in present Uttar Pradesh.
-His father was an agricultural inspector in the British government and worked as a serviceman in Beej Godam, Pakki sarai at Anupshahr.
-He completed his secondary education from LDAV Inter college Anupshahr.
-After graduating as a civil engineer from the University of Roorkee, he worked as junior engineer in the Uttar Pradesh state irrigation department, but was suspended from the department on charges of corruption.
+Gaur was born in a Gaur Brahmin family of the village Chitta near Bulandshahr in present Uttar Pradesh.
+His father was an agricultural inspector in the British government and worked as a serviceman in Beej Godam, Pakki Sarai at Anupshahr.
+He completed his secondary education at LDAV Inter College, Anupshahr.
+After graduating as a civil engineer from the University of Roorkee (now IIT Roorkee), he worked as a junior engineer in the Uttar Pradesh State Irrigation Department.

 Career

 After graduation, Gaur joined the state government's irrigation department as a junior engineer.
 Subsequently he started his own venture as a civil contractor.
 Two decades later, he laid the foundation for the Jaypee Group by setting up Jaiprakash Associates, a civil engineering and construction company.
 To leave a secure government job and pursue contractorship in 1958, when it was considered to be most prestigious, required courage.
 In 1967, he led and transformed a motley group of persons into a company which took pride in its cable address "Iron Will" and went on to execute: